Indian princess: Historic roles of Native American women

 In many Native American cultures, women of all statuses are traditionally in charge of the home and agricultural sector of tribal life.
 While roles vary depending on geographical region and culture, historically, women have cleared fields, planted and harvested crops, hunted and fished, and providing a great deal of the food for their communities.
-This is in addition to managing food distribution, owning their homes and, in many communities sitting on war councils.
+This is in addition to managing food distribution, owning their homes and, in many communities, sitting on war councils.
 This proximity to nature is reflected and often exaggerated in depictions of "Indian princesses" in non-Native media.
 To the mainstream, the Native woman's symbolization of American land and agriculture also gave rise to her as a symbol of fertility.
-Twentieth century poet Hart Crane describes Pocahontas as “'a woman, ripe, waiting to be taken'” by the white man.
+Twentieth-century poet Hart Crane describes Pocahontas as “'a woman, ripe, waiting to be taken'” by the white man.
 Native women also played integral roles in the fur trade, acting as interpreters.
 In some tribes, Native women of higher status have historically participated and still do participate in councils, elect chiefs, serve as chiefs, and participate in battles.

 As Native American life continued to evolve alongside colonial culture, Native women gradually played a larger role in Euro-American life.
 Recruited by settlers as interpreters, guides, craftspeople, and instructors some Native women were assimilated (or were forced to assimilate) into colonial society, losing their connections to family and culture.
 Native women of higher rank, such as the daughters of chiefs or other community leaders, were at times pressured to marry white settlers in order to form alliances.
-Though settlers assumed the Native women would see these alliances as cultural advancement, and that they would appreciate being accepted into Euro-American society, many of these Native women were still referred to derogatorily as squaws, despite this supposed elevation of class.
+Though settlers assumed the Native women would see these alliances as, at the very least, friendship (y/n Algonquian: netompaug), encompassing both fictive/non-fictive kinship in such associations, and that they would appreciate being accepted into Euro-American society, many of these Native women were still referred to derogatorily as squaws, despite this supposed elevation of class.
 Additionally, these marriages were usually for the purpose of white families claiming Indian land through forced kinship.

 These Native women's assimilation into colonial society is a key component of many depictions of "Indian princesses" in historical depictions all the way up through current media, This is often conveyed through the religious conversion of the Native woman/"Indian princess", portrayals of the Native woman and white men in close proximity, and illustrations of the Native woman with a skin tone lighter than other Natives.